axemblr/axemblr-provisionr/README.md

 Join us on IRC channel *#axemblr* on *irc.freenode.net*.

-We appreciate any kind of help so don't heasitate.
+We appreciate any kind of help so don't hesitate.

 Supported cloud providers